The Kali Ghat Temple: Where Time Bows to Mahakali

 A small sacred altar under a cactus plant represents three goddesses: Sosthi, Sitola, and Mongol Chandi

-- All the priests here are women.
+All the priests here are women.

-- There is No daily Bhog or puja.
+There is No daily Bhog or puja.
 It is considered a space of quiet, ancestral power.

-- It is also believed to be the Samadhi (final resting place) of the saint Brahmananda Giri.
+It is also believed to be the Samadhi (final resting place) of the saint Brahmananda Giri.

-5. Nakhuleshwar Mahadev Temple
+5. Nakuleshwar Bhairav Temple

 6. Radha-Krishna Temple (Shyam-ray Mandir)

-An unexpected yet harmonious presence—this shrine reflects the plurality of devotion found within the complex.
+A harmonious presence—this shrine reflects the plurality of devotion found within the complex.

 7. Kundupukur (The Sacred Tank)